nomadjimbob/mikio/README.md

 ## Include Images

 The following images can be used to replace content in the template.
-Images can be in the root of the template or in the namespace.
+Images can be in `TEMPLATE_ROOT/images/`, `TEMPLATE_ROOT/themes/THEME/images/`, or in the namespace.
 Images can be either png, jpg, gif or svg.

 - `logo` : site logo in the navbar
 - `breadcrumb-prefix` breadcrumb prefix